Master of Digital Law

 - Ethics, policy and governance

-Develop a nuanced understanding the legal consequences that accompany emerging technologies.
+Develop a nuanced understanding of the legal consequences that accompany emerging technologies.

 - Global professional